BUSINESS ACQUISITION FOR SUCKERS

 Jonathan Jay - Reviews & Testimonials

-Summary: A very smooth internet marketer who attended Jeremy Harbour's course - we know because he recorded a video testimonial for Jeremy - and later realised that selling courses like Jeremy's is a lot more profitable than trying to buy businesses for £1 so he reinvented himself as an M&A expert.
+Summary: A very smooth internet marketer (and ex-stage hypnotist!) who attended Jeremy Harbour's course - we know because he recorded a video testimonial for Jeremy - and later realised that selling courses like Jeremy's is a lot more profitable than trying to buy businesses for £1 so he reinvented himself as an M&A expert.

 I remember my first meeting with Jonathan (LinkedIn profile) in May 2017 when he said he didn't know much about buying businesses and wanted to learn more.
 So I introduced him to a few people including some well known authors on the subject.
 Jonathan bought all their books and emailed me to thank me for pointing him in the right direction.